It used to be that social media sites were solely used as fun places to share thoughts, idle tidbits and photos or videos with old and new friends.

 Some take it a step further and also capitalize on the power of optimized articles, blog posts, and submissions to various directories and sites with back-linking campaigns.
 These prove to be very effective tactics for gaining high organic ranking on SERPs (search engine rank pages).

-Some of these same businesses also recognize the potential of social media and separately create Facebook fan pages, LinkedIn business profiles, Twitter accounts, YouTube channels, and similar networks to engage their customers.
+Some of these same businesses also recognize the potential of a social media strategy and separately create Facebook fan pages, LinkedIn business profiles, Twitter accounts, YouTube channels, and similar networks to engage their customers.
 What they don’t realize, however, is this segregated approach doesn’t take full advantage of the link back options or maintain consistency with the keyword content on their site.
 In short, their efforts may be for naught.

 Spiders lead the way.